Getting Started with AWS Cloud9 - Setting Up and Using a Browser-Based IDE

 Cost Management and Security

 Cloud9 itself is free to use; you only pay for the EC2 instance and EBS storage.
 The auto-stop feature automatically stops the EC2 instance after a period of inactivity and restarts it when you access it again.
 The default stop timer is 30 minutes, adjustable to suit your development style.
 With a t3.small instance used 8 hours per day, the monthly cost is just a few dollars.
 On the security side, AWS Managed Temporary Credentials are automatically injected into the environment, allowing access to AWS resources with the IAM user's permissions.
 There is no need to store access keys in files, reducing the risk of credential leaks.
+However, Managed Temporary Credentials have some limitations; certain IAM operations and some CloudFormation operations may be restricted, requiring explicit credential configuration for such operations.
 For more detailed coverage of Cloud9, you can also check related books on Amazon.

 Summary